dotnet/docs-maui/docs/user-interface/controls/datepicker.md

 > [!TIP]
 > On Android, the <xref:Microsoft.Maui.Controls.DatePicker> dialog can be customized by overriding the `CreateDatePickerDialog` method in a custom renderer.
 This allows, for example, additional buttons to be added to the dialog. -->

-## Localizing the DatePicker on Windows
+## Localize a DatePicker on Windows

-For applications targeting Windows, ensuring that the <xref:Microsoft.Maui.Controls.DatePicker> displays dates in a format that's localized to the user's settings, including the names of months and days in the picker's dialog, requires specific configuration in your project's `Package.appxmanifest`.
-Localizing these elements improves the user experience by adhering to the cultural norms of the user's locale.
+For apps targeting Windows, ensuring that the <xref:Microsoft.Maui.Controls.DatePicker> displays dates in a format that's localized to the user's settings, including the names of months and days in the picker's dialog, requires specific configuration in your project's *Package.appxmanifest* file.
+Localizing the elements in the package manifest improves the user experience by adhering to the cultural norms of the user's locale.

-Localizing the date formats and strings in the `<xref:Microsoft.Maui.Controls.DatePicker>` requires declaring the supported languages within your `Package.appxmanifest` file.
+Localizing the date formats and strings in the `<xref:Microsoft.Maui.Controls.DatePicker>` requires declaring the supported languages within your *Package.appxmanifest* file.

-Follow these steps to configure your <xref:Microsoft.Maui.Controls.DatePicker> for localization:
+Follow these steps to configure your <xref:Microsoft.Maui.Controls.DatePicker> for localization on Windows:

-1. Locate the Resources Section
+1. Locate the Resources aection.

-   Navigate to the `Platforms\Windows` folder of your project and open the `Package.appxmanifest` file in a code editor or Visual Studio.
+   Navigate to the `Platforms\Windows` folder of your project and open the *Package.appxmanifest* file in a code editor or Visual Studio.
 If using Visual Studio, ensure you're viewing the file's raw XML.
 Look for the `<Resources>` section, which may initially include:

    ```xml
    <Resources>